Foreclosure Diversion Program Information for Potential Mediators

 What is the Foreclosure Diversion Program?

-The Foreclosure Diversion Program was established by the Maine Legislature in 2009 as set forth in 14 M.R.S. §6321-A. Its purpose is to assist homeowners and lenders in achieving mutually agreeable resolutions to mortgage foreclosure actions through the diversion process.
+The Foreclosure Diversion Program was established by the Maine Legislature in 2009 as set forth in 14 M.R.S. § 6321-A. Its purpose is to assist homeowners and lenders in achieving mutually agreeable resolutions to mortgage foreclosure actions through the diversion process.
 Only mortgage foreclosure actions on certain owner-occupied residential property located within the State of Maine are eligible for mediation in the FDP.

 What are the responsibilities of a Foreclosure Diversion Program Mediator?

 FDP Mediators are expected to conduct mediation sessions with homeowners, lenders, and their representatives to address all issues of foreclosure.
 The issues include, but are not limited to: proof of ownership of the note and any assignments of the note; calculation of the sums due on the note for principal, interest, and any costs or fees; and possible reinstatement of the mortgage, modification of the loan, and restructuring of the mortgage debt.
 Mediators are expected to know about mortgage assistance programs.
-Mediators are also responsible for completing and filing financial forms and court-created mediation reports, which involve the use of word processing, spreadsheets, and database programs.
+Mediators are also responsible for completing and submitting financial forms and court-created mediation reports, which involve the use of word processing, spreadsheets, and database programs.

 What is required to become a mediator in this program?